Logxn/logxn.github.io/content/posts/htb-simple-encryptor.md

 ```c
 flag_size = ftell(flag_pointer);
 ```
 Next the encryptor calls the function [ftell](https://cplusplus.com/reference/cstdio/ftell/) which takes only one argument `stream` (in our case: `file_pointer`).
 When the stream is a binary stream (which it is, since the encryptor opened it with the flags ***rb***) the function returns the numbers of bytes the position indicator has moved from the beginning of the file.
-This is the method how the encryptor reads how big the file is, thats why I named the return value `flag_size`.
+This is the method how the encryptor reads how big the file is, thats why I named the variable of the return value `flag_size`.

 ```c
 fseek(flag_pointer,0,0);